Sarah Vaughan (writer)

 Sarah Hall (born 1972), best known under the pseudonym Sarah Vaughan, is a British writer and journalist.
 Until 2008, she worked for The Guardian as a senior reporter, health correspondent, and political correspondent.

 She published her first book in 2014.
 As a novelist, Hall is known for a number of psychological thrillers which often deal with themes such as power and privilege, and the pressures placed on women.
 Many of her novels have been translated and were successful internationally.
-Her third novel, Anatomy of a Scandal, has been adapted for television.
-(2022).
+Two of her novels have been adapted for television.

 Early life, education and early career

 Vaughan was born Sarah Hall in 1972, and was brought up in Devon.
 She read English at Brasenose College, Oxford.
 After graduating, she started work as a journalist.
 She worked for The Guardian for eleven years as a senior reporter, health correspondent and political correspondent.
 In 2008, she left The Guardian and continued as a freelance reporter.